Newport Wafer Fab

-The Inmos microprocessor factory, also known as the Inmos factory, previously known as Newport Wafer Fab, now known as Nexperia Newport, is a semiconductor fabrication plant for Inmos built in Newport, Wales, UK in 1980.
+Newport Wafer Fab, previously known as Inmos microprocessor factory, now known as Vishay Newport, is a semiconductor fabrication plant built in Newport, Wales, UK in 1980.
 It has gone through numerous changes in ownership.
 Since March 2024, the factory has been owned by Vishay Intertechnology.

 The architects of the award-winning high-tech building were the Richard Rogers Partnership and the factory was the first building in Wales which Richard Rogers designed.
+It is a Grade II*-listed building.

 Ownership

 The building was originally commissioned by Inmos, but by July 1984 Thorn EMI had taken over Inmos.

-In March 1989, Thorn EMI sold Inmos to SGS-Thomson Microelectronics NV.
+In March 1989, Thorn EMI sold Inmos to the recently-created multinational SGS-Thomson Microelectronics NV.

-In 1999, a management buyout took over the factory, renaming the business, European Semiconductor Manufacturing Limited.

-In March 2002, the factory was sold to International Rectifier Company (GB) Limited.
+In 1999, a management buyout took over the factory through a $160 million transaction, after which the business was renamed European Semiconductor Manufacturing Limited with plans to orient production towards the mixed-signal chip segment.
+Three years later, European Semiconductor Manufacturing Limited entered receivership and its assets, including the factory, were acquired by the American power management company International Rectifier Company (GB) Limited in exchange for $81 million.

-In January 2015 it was acquired by Infineon Technologies, under its subsidiary company IR Newport Ltd.

-In September 2017, Infineon sold the site to Neptune 6 Limited, under its subsidiary company of Newport Wafer Fab Limited.
+In January 2015, it was acquired by the German semiconductor company Infineon Technologies, placing it under its subsidiary company IR Newport Ltd. Two years later, Infineon sold the site to Neptune 6 Limited, under its subsidiary company of Newport Wafer Fab Limited.

-In July 2021 the site was sold to Chinese-owned Dutch-headquartered Nexperia, who also have plants in Hamburg and Manchester.
+In July 2021, the site was sold to Chinese-owned Dutch-headquartered Nexperia, who also have plants in Hamburg and Manchester.
 Kwasi Kwarteng, then Secretary of State for Business, Energy and Industrial Strategy, deemed the sale insignificant to national security at the time of the acquisition.
 Based on a report by Datenna, CNBC reported on 7 July that about 30% of the shares of Nexperia's parent company Wingtech could be traced back to the Chinese government, which, according to Datenna, led to high-level Chinese government influence in 2021.

 On 8 July 2021, British Prime Minister Boris Johnson announced that a security review would be launched, overriding Kwarteng's initial assessment.
 He appointed National Security Adviser Stephen Lovegrove as head of the review process.
 Newport Water Fab only heard about the review through media reports.
 In December 2021, Lovegrove assured that the sale was under review but would not go into details.
 In April 2022, the investigation was completed and had come to the same conclusion as the previous Deputy National Security Advisor, that the plant was not a national security issue because the technology used was 20 years old and China already had it.